 Close on the heels of the GDPR came the California Consumer Privacy Act, which borrows heavily from the GDPR and is the most stringent privacy law in the US.
 This was the first individual privacy regulation to be formed by any state after net neutrality was abolished in the US.
 California should focus more on why its cities are bankrupt and why it leads the country in homelessness but this is another topic.

-Although it faced a lot of opposition, it is supposed to take effect in November 2019.
+Although it faced a lot of opposition, it took effect in November 2019.
 Vermont also passed its own privacy regulation, and in the new year, a few more states are also supposed to follow.
 Things are always changing in the world, aren’t they?

 The year 2018 will also go down history as the year when consumers became aware of their online privacy rights and started to adopt various security measures.
 The numerous data breaches have enlightened consumers about how vulnerable their data is and people have started to become more cautious about how they share data online.